-- Patient has symptoms\ which interfere with vocation or lifestyle
+- Patient has symptoms which interfere with vocation or lifestyle

-- There is axial reflux\\ greater than 500 msec in the truncal vein to be treated, documented by duplex ultrasound
+- There is axial reflux greater than 500 msec in the truncal vein to be treated, documented by duplex ultrasound

+- The saphenous vein to be treated has not been treated with thermal or non-thermal ablation in the last 3 months.

 - The patient cannot undergo thermal ablation for treatment of this vein for ANY of the following reasons:

 - Intolerance to tumescent anesthesia

 - Partially occluded vein

 - Tortuous vein

-- o Reflux below the knee

 - Superficial vein

 - Short vein length

-\These symptoms include painful varicose veins, heaviness, itching, burning, leg pain not attributable to other causes, leg swelling not attributable to other causes, venous stasis skin changes, superficial phlebitis, bleeding, and ulceration.
+These symptoms include painful varicose veins, heaviness, itching, burning, leg pain not attributable to other causes, leg swelling not attributable to other causes, venous stasis skin changes, superficial phlebitis, bleeding, and ulceration.
 Reticular veins and telangectasias alone are not an indication for treatment.

-\\Axial reflux of the great saphenous vein is defined as uninterrupted retrograde venous flow from the groin to the upper calf.
+Axial reflux of the great saphenous vein is defined as uninterrupted retrograde venous flow from the groin to the upper calf.
 Axial reflux of the small saphenous vein is defined as retrograde flow from the knee to the ankle.
 Axial reflux in the anterior accessory saphenous vein and in the posterior accessory saphenous vein is defined as retrograde flow between two measurements, at least 5 cm apart.
 Note that this does not require SFJ reflux.

 Evidence-based guidelines state that, for patients undergoing treatment of great saphenous vein incompetence, "endovenous thermal ablation is recommended as first choice treatment, in preference to high ligation/stripping and ultrasound-guided foam sclerotherapy."
-These guidelines also state "For patients with great saphenous vein incompetence requiring treatment, cyanoacrylate adhesive closure should be considered when a non-thermal non-tumescent technique is preferred" and "For patients with great saphenous vein incompetence requiring treatment, mechanochemical ablation may be considered when a non-thermal non-tumescent technique is preferred."
+These guidelines also state "For patients with great saphenous vein incompetence requiring treatment, cyanoacrylate adhesive closure should be considered when a non-thermal non-tumescent technique is preferred" and "For patients with great saphenous vein incompetence requiring treatment, mechanochemical ablation may be considered when a non-thermal non-tumescent technique is preferred."1

-Surgical treatment of truncal veins
+Surgical treatment of Truncal Veins

-Includes high ligation with or without stripping of the great, small and anterior accessory saphenous veins
+Includes high ligation with or without stripping of the great, small and anterior saphenous veins